MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-overview.md

 Over time, a particular service may deploy their software to additional _Geographies_, so the provisioning locations for new customers can change over time, and this does not necessarily cause customer data to be moved to a new _Geography_.

 In order to understand where your data, for a given service is stored, your primarily tool for understanding this is in the Tenant Admin Center.
 As a tenant administrator you can find the actual data location by navigating to Admin->Settings->Org Settings->Organization Profile->Data Location.
 Currently the data location is available for Exchange Online, SharePoint Online and Microsoft Teams.
-In addition to this resource, please review to section (***TODO: insert link to datamaps link farm page)***.
+In addition to this resource, please see the [Data Maps page](o365-data-locations.md).

 Some examples: